 You can use the ID Card to pay for drugs at the pharmacy and for the dentist or other paramedical practitioners (if they are registered with Green Shield), as it simplifies payment.

-If it is not possible to use the ID Card at your pharmacy or dentist, you will need to submit a Claim Submission Form to Green Shield, to the address indicated on the form.
+If it is not possible to use the ID Card at your pharmacy or dentist, you will need to submit a Claim Submission Form to Green Shield, to the address indicated on the form or online at gsceverywhere.ca.
+Log in to your account and go to Your Claims, then select Submit a Claim.

 Step 2.
 Claim Submission Form

-The Claim Submission Form requires a signature of the member or eligible family member who is making the claim.
-This form is available on the Green Shield website or by contacting Green Shield, and must be sent directly to Green Shield.
-It is prudent in all cases to make copies of all receipts sent to Green Shield Canada.
+The Claim Submission Form, including a pre-authorized debit form, is available on the Green Shield website.
+If you choose to submit your claim form by mail, it is prudent in all cases to make copies of all receipts sent to Green Shield Canada.

 A claim has to be submitted within 12 months from the date of service.

-For any questions about specific coverage or for predetermination of benefits, contact Green Shield directly at:
+For any questions about specific coverage, for the status of any health or dental claim, or for predetermination of benefits, contact Green Shield directly at:

 Green Shield Canada